Jump to an Activity:

 Older children can learn basic yoga techniques to focus and stimulate your children.
 Yoga can improve concentration levels, better sleep patterns, greater self-esteem, and a stronger immune system.
 Click here to find sessions in your region now.

 A great way for your little one to learn about food and the joy of cooking - and of course eating!
 Introduce difference ingredients and simple cooking techniques in a fun way and no clearing up.
 For slightly older children (3years +).
 Click here to find classes in your region now.

-Young children love to run, jump, hop and skip, crawl, slide, swing and spin.
-Pre-schoolers are curious, impulsive explorers and in their early years most of their learning is connected to dance and movement.
+Young children love to run, jump, hop, skip, crawl, slide, swing and spin!
+Pre-schoolers are curious, impulsive explorers and in their early years most of their learning is connected to dance & movement.
 Dancing classes give children a chance to explore how their bodies move.
 In addition to the child’s physical development, co-ordination and body control, creative movement classes encourage children's, language, colour recognition, number work, and social interplay skills.
 Early exposure to this type of activity helps children acquire skills and attitudes that will stay with them through to their adult life encouraging a healthy physical lifestyle.
-Click here to find dance classes in your region now.
+Click here to find dance classes now.

 Drama, dance and singing are proven to help build confidence and social skills in all children as well as being lots of fun so don't think these classes are just for little starlets.
 Traditionally for slightly older children (usually 4+), there are also lively and colourful sessions for babies and toddlers that can help developments such as crawling, walking and talking.
 Some offer a free trial session to try out the class.
 Click here to find drama classes in your region now.

 An early opportunity to learn football-inspired skills as well as developing fitness and co-ordination.
 Equally as relevant to boys and girls!
 Click here to find football classes in your region now.